drangara/MFIX-Exa/docs/source_docs/GettingStarted_Chapter.rst

 Getting Started
 ===============

-The MFiX-Exa source code currently lives in NETL's `gitlab repository <https://mfix.netl.doe.gov/gitlab/exa/mfix>`_.
+The MFIX-Exa source code currently lives in NETL's `gitlab repository <https://mfix.netl.doe.gov/gitlab/exa/mfix>`_.
 The repository can be cloned by using git: